Cocycle deformations and Galois objects of semisimple Hopf algebras of dimension $16$: Cocycle deformations of semisimple Hopf algebras of dimension

 \section{Cocycle deformations of semisimple Hopf algebras of dimension $16$}

-In this section, we determine the cocycle deformations of semisimple Hopf algebras of dimension $16$ listed in \cite[Table\,1]{Ka}.
-First, we determine all Drinfeld twist equivalence classes. \begin{lem} Semisimple Hopf algebras $H_{a:1}$,~$H_{a:y}$,~$H_{b:y}$,~$H_{b:{x^2y}}$,~$(H_{c:{\sigma_1}})^{*}$, and ~$(H_{b:1})^{*}$ have different Frobenius-Schur indicators values sets, thus they are pairwise Drinfeld twist inequivalent. \end{lem} \begin{proof} Here we will use the irreducible representations of semisimple Hopf algebras given in \cite{Ka} to calculate higher Frobenius-Schur indicators.
-The second indicators of semisimple Hopf algebras of dimension $16$ listed in \cite[Table\,1]{Ka} have been computed in \cite{KMM}.
-However, it is not enough to distinguish all the Drinfeld twist equivalence classes, so we need to compute the higher Frobenius-Schur indicators.
+In this section, we determine cocycle deformations of semisimple Hopf algebras of dimension $16$ listed in \cite[Table\,1]{Ka} using their Frobenius-Schur indicators and Grothendieck rings.
+The Grothendieck rings of these Hopf algebras have been determined by Kashina $($see \cite[Table 1]{Ka}$)$ and the second indicators of irreducible representations have been computed in \cite{KMM}.

-After a tedious computation, the third Frobenius-Schur indicators are not sufficient to distinguish them, and we omit them since the expression of the Sweedler power of the integral is too long.
-The fourth Sweedler power of integral is
+We first determine twist equivalence classes of these Hopf algebras. \begin{lem} The Hopf algebras $H_{a:1}$, $H_{a:y}$, $H_{b:y}$, $H_{b:{x^2y}}$, $(H_{c:{\sigma_1}})^*\cong H_{d:-1,-1}$ and $(H_{b:1})^*\cong H_{d:1,-1}$ have different Frobenius-Schur indicator sets and hence they are pairwise Drinfeld twist inequivalent. \end{lem} \begin{proof} Clearly, it is not enough to distinguish all the Drinfeld twist equivalence classes via the second indicators.
+We shall prove the lemma by computing higher Frobenius-Schur indicators.
+A direct computation shows that the third indicators are not sufficient to distinguish them.
+Here we omit the computation details, because the expression of the Sweedler power of the integral is too long.
+Let $\chi_{1}$, $\chi_2$ be the characters of $2$-dimensional irreducible representations of these Hopf algebras, respectively.